-Before a provisional approval as an auditor or an extension of approval is granted, sector-specific audit experience must be proven.
-For each approval stage, evidence of at least 10 independent performed audits for the corresponding stage within the last 24 months must be produced (on the agricultural stage this evidence has to be presented per species).
+Before authorisation as an auditor or extension of authorisation is granted, industry-specific audit experience is required on the basis of proof of ten audits carried out in the last 24 months.
 As a proof of audit experience also accompaniments of QS regular audits or audits of other standards can be taken into account.
-An overview of the standards approved for this purpose is published in the partner section for certification bodies and auditors.
+An overview of the standards approved for this purpose is published on the QS-Website in the internal area for certification bodies and auditors.

-\Rightarrow Audit experience - approved standards
+⇒ Audit experience - approved standards

-Three of these ten audits must be carried out independently and as QS regular audits, after having participated in the auditor course and the internal training but under the supervision of an auditor approved for the respective stage.
+Three of these ten audits must be carried out independently and as QS-GAP regular audits, after having participated in the auditor course and the internal training but under the supervision of an auditor approved for the respective stage.
 Completed audits are documented in the QS database by the auditor who is already approved.